jmarcelogimenez/icesym/README.md

 #### Installation

-Download the packaged version from [ICESym-Win64](https://sourceforge.net/projects/icesym/files/icesym-w64-20190528.zip/download).
+Download the packaged version from [ICESym-Win64](https://sourceforge.net/projects/icesym/files/icesym-w64-20190528.zip/download) and follow the instructions provided in the text file.
 It includes the simulator and GUI and it was tested in the following distros:

 - Windows 7
 - Windows 10